rackspace/php-opencloud/docs/userguide/authentication.md

     );
     $cloud = new OpenCloud\OpenStack($endpoint, $credentials);

-Make sure you replace `'YOUR USERNAME'` and `'YOUR PASSWORD'` with your assigned username and password.
+In this example, `$credentials` is an associative array (or "hashed" array).
+The keys are `username` and `password` and their values are your assigned OpenStack user name and password, respectively.

 ## Authenticating against the Rackspace public cloud